rmutegeki/printf/README.md

 - [x] Handle the custom conversion specifier `R` that prints the **rot13'ed** string.
 - [ ] All above options should work well together.

+## Function Description :speech_balloon:

+The function `_printf` writes output to standard output.
+The function writes under the control of a `format` string that specifies how subsequent arguments (accessed via the variable-length argument facilities of variadic functions under the `stdarg.h` header file) are converted for output.

+Prototype: `int _printf(const char *format, ...);`

+### Return Value

+Upon successful return, `printf` returns the number of characters printed (excluding the terminating null byte used to end output to strings).
+If an output error is encountered, the function returns `-1`.